Ideal (TV series): DVD release

 The second series (including the Christmas special) was released on DVD on 19 February 2007, the third series on 9 June 2008, the fourth series on 13 April 2009, and the fifth series on 19 July 2010.
 The sixth series was released on 11 October 2010.
 The seventh and final series was released on 25 July 2011.

 Film

 A film based on the TV series was planned.
 The last update was this in June 2012.

 Baby Cow executive Henry Normal told Chortle: "It's going to be set in the same place, with many of the same characters.
 We even bought the physical set from the BBC, our co-producers on the TV series.
 We are aiming for it to be quite a dark psychological comedy-thriller".

 As of 2025, there has been no word of the film being in production.

+Stage adaptation

+In 2025, some of the main cast reunited for a stage adaptation of the show that toured the UK.
+Characters included Johnny Vegas (Moz), Ben Crompton (Colin), Joanna Neary (Judith), Ryan Pope (Psycho Paul), and Emma Fryer (Tania).
+The play maintained the dark humour of the TV series and was set in Moz's flat.